 PRINCETON RECRUITING AREAS — California; Delaware; South New Jersey

-The longest-tenured member of the Princeton football coaching staff, Steve Verbit is in his 29th season at Princeton and has been a member of the defensive coaching staff throughout his tenure.
-He currently serves as associate head coach to Bob Surace '90, and he will continue to coach the defensive line while sharing the defensive coordinator role with Jim Salgado.
+The longest-tenured member of the Princeton football coaching staff, Steve Verbit will enter his 30th season at Princeton and has been a member of the defensive coaching staff throughout his tenure.
+He currently serves as associate head coach to Bob Surace '90, and he continues to coach the defensive line while sharing the defensive coordinator role with Jim Salgado.

 Verbit is one of the most well-respected Princeton coaches over the last three decades and shares close ties with alumni across the nation.
 He has also helped develop some of Princeton's best defensive players, both as a line coach and during his extended period as defensive coordinator.
 Over a seven-year stretch during the last decade, 12 different players combined to earn 18 first-team All-Ivy League honors, while three earned All-America accolades.

-That duo helped Princeton improve by four wins last season, the program's biggest single-season turnaround in more than two decades.
+The Catapano-Reid duo helped Princeton improve by four wins from 2011 to 2012, the program's biggest single-season turnaround in more than two decades.
 Catapano led the Ivy League in sacks and recorded 15.5 tackles for loss, while Reid had 9.5 tackles for loss despite facing double teams for most of the season.

 Verbit helped develop a dominant defense during the 2006 championship season, despite significant losses in both the linebacking and secondary positions.
 Princeton ranked second in the Ivy League in rushing, passing and scoring defense and put four players on the All-Ivy team, including lineman Jake Marshall.
 It also finished first in the Ivy League in both first downs allowed and third-down conversions.
 Teams converted less than 28% of their third-down opportunities against the Tigers.